Symmetry Breaking and Equivariant Neural Networks: Applications

 \section{Applications}

 Our analysis provides a general framework for symmetry breaking in deep learning and applies to multiple domains.
-We give a few examples thereafter of domains in which we think symmetry breaking analysis could be an exciting future direction.
+We give a few examples thereafter of domains for which we think symmetry breaking analysis could be an exciting future direction (see \cref{fig:examples}).

 \paragraph{Physics modelling} Symmetry breaking was first described in physics.
 Being able to break symmetry is important to describe phase transitions, notably in condensed matter systems \citep{kaba2022equivariant} and bifurcations in dynamical systems \citep{golubitsky2002symmetry}. \paragraph{Graph representation learning} Learned node representations in a graph will carry the same symmetry as the graph itself.
-This is often not a requirement and can be detrimental.
+This is often not necessary and can be detrimental.
 The simplest example is the task of predicting edges using node representations: nodes within the same orbit of the automorphism group must be assigned the same neighbourhoods \citep{satorras2021n,lim2023expressive}. \paragraph{Combinatorial optimization} Machine learning can be used for combinatorial optimization problems \citep{bengio2021machine}.
 With discrete structures, if we want to predict single solutions, it is necessary to handle degeneracies caused by symmetry -- that is we need to break the symmetry to identify a single solution. \paragraph{Equivariant decoding} Designing a decoder from an invariant latent space to a space on which a group acts non-trivially is not a well-defined problem \citep{severo2021your,vignac2022topn, zhang2022multisetequivariant}.
 This can, however, be seen as an instance of symmetry breaking.
 This is related to the discussion of \cref{apd:derivation}.